 Introducing the Chicago Manual of Style Shop at chicagomanual.threadless.com.

-This month’s workout, “Word Usage, Part 3,” again centers on section 5.220 of CMOS.
-Writing and editing are more efficient when you never have to look up gauntlet or dither over farther versus further.
+This month’s workout, “Word Usage, Part 4,” centers on section 5.250 of CMOS 17.
+Today we focus on words beginning with the letter h.
+Writing and editing are more efficient when you never have to look up harken or dither over hangar versus hanger.